 Abyss Creations, the company beyond Realdoll (life-sized, silicone sex dolls), wants to start making robotic sex dolls that talk back, flirt and interact with the customer.
 The project, called Realbotix, is the company’s first venture into the world of artificial intelligence.
 It involves an AI-powered animatronic head that can be fitted onto preexisting doll bodies, a pocket-pet doll accessible through an app and a version of the doll in virtual reality.

-The team at This Place got excited about Google Glass to the point they are compelled to find ways to improve the concept.
-They asked “What could we do to better navigate this device?” and MindRDR was their answer.
+and MindRDR was their answer.
 MindRDR links your mind to Google glass via EEG, allowing you to control the interface with your thoughts.

 Not Alone